Treatment for Psychosis

 Owl & Eagle Health and Wellness provides treatment for Psychotic Disorders in Colorado

-At Owl & Eagle Health and Wellness in Golden and Greenwood Village, Colorado, our team of board-certified psychiatric nurse practitioners and psychotherapists offer highly effective, holistic, and compassionate outpatient care for people with psychotic disorders.
-We perform a thorough diagnostic evaluation to identify psychotic disorders and any co-occurring psychiatric disorders, and rule out non-psychiatric causes.
+At Owl & Eagle Health and Wellness in Golden and Denver, Colorado, our team of board-certified psychiatric nurse practitioners and psychotherapists offer highly effective, holistic, and compassionate outpatient care for people with Psychotic Disorders.
+We perform a thorough diagnostic evaluation to identify Psychotic Disorders and any co-occurring psychiatric disorders, and rule out non-psychiatric causes.
 We will work with you to design a comprehensive, holistic treatment plan combining up to date psychiatric treatments, psychotherapy, and evidence based integrative care tailored to your unique needs and preferences.
 This holistic approach can effectively treat your psychiatric symptoms, while improving your overall health, function, and well-being.

-Please note: If a person with psychosis is behaving aggressively, having thoughts of suicide, or hearing voices telling them to harm themselves or anyone else, they require inpatient care.
+Please note: If a person with Psychosis is behaving aggressively, having thoughts of suicide, or hearing voices telling them to harm themselves or anyone else, this is an emergency and they require inpatient care.
 They should be taken to the nearest emergency room, or 988 should be called.
 If they are calm and not in danger of harming anyone, outpatient care can be appropriate.

 More